dougeby/IntuneDocs/intune/ios-enroll.md

 Apple school manager is a device purchase and enrollment program for schools.
 Like DEP, you can deploy a profile to enroll devices in management.
 Learn more about [Apple school manager](apple-school-manager-set-up-ios.md).

 ## Apple Configurator
-Enroll iOS devices with Apple Configurator running on a Mac computer by USB-connecting the devices and loading an enrollment profile on the devices.
+You can enroll iOS devices with Apple Configurator running on a Mac computer.
+To prepare devices, you USB-connect them and install an enrollment profile.
 You can enroll devices with Apple Configurator in two ways:
 - Setup Assistant enrollment - Factory resets the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.
 - Direct enrollment - Does not factory-reset the device and enrolls the device with a predefined policy.
 This method is for devices with no user affinity.